ollaanoor/Shopaholic-Angular-Ecommerce/README.md

-# 🛍 Shopaholic – Sleek E-Commerce Platform
+# 🛍 Shopaholic E-Commerce Platform

-Welcome to **Shopaholic**, a modern and minimalistic e-commerce platform designed for effortless shopping and elegant aesthetics.
+Welcome to **Shopaholic**, a modern, sleek and minimalistic e-commerce platform designed for effortless shopping and elegant aesthetics.

 ## 🌟 Features
 - 🔍 **Smart Search** – Instantly find products with a dynamic search bar using **signals** for real-time updates.